Filipino American History Month Resolution

 Making American History for more than 425 years

-The Filipino American National Historical Society (FANHS) has been observing October as Filipino American History Month for the past 21 years, since 1991.
-The month was established to commemorate the first documented landing of Filipinos in what is now kown as the continental United States over 425 years ago.
+The Filipino American National Historical Society (FANHS) has been observing October as Filipino American History Month since 1991.
+The month was established to commemorate the first documented landing of Filipinos in what is now known as the continental United States over 425 years ago.

 FANHS was the first to pass a resolution to commemorate Filipino American History Month.
 Click here for the FANHS original proposal.